davis68/capstone-sql/README.md

 You should fork this project.
 We expect you to work on a copy of the database and produce a short report.

 First, you should analyze the data set and determine the range and behavior of values.
-You should change `VARCHAR` or `TEXT` fields to a more appropriate type, for dates/times or numeric values.
+For operations, you can cast `VARCHAR` or `TEXT` fields to a more appropriate type, for dates/times or numeric values (`REAL` or `INTEGER`).
 For each numeric field, what is the actual range, mean, median, and standard deviation?
 For each text field, what are the possible values?

 You should check for any: